kefeimo/volttron-boptest/volttron-lib-boptest-integration/README.md

 1. Install the "volttron-boptest-integration" library.

-   There are two options to install the DNP3 Driver.
+   There are two options to install "volttron-boptest-integration".
 You can install this library using the version on PyPi or install it from the source code (`git clone` might be required.)

     ```shell